NeuroTales (1 of 2)

 Talks | Health & Medicine, Science, The Mind

 The brain is host to many mysteries.
 It controls so much of what we do and who we are, but how?
-In the first of two events, meet researchers who have dedicated their working lives to finding out the mysteries of the mind – join their personal stories that shine a light on the human element that influences science.
+In the first of two events, meet researchers from University of Oxford who have dedicated their working lives to finding out the mysteries of the mind – join their personal stories that shine a light on the human element that influences science.